PanSa East F.C.: Women's team

-PanSa also has a team for women.
 The club came second in the Women's National League 2009, with 13 points from five games.
 They trailed Black Roses, who won all of their games.
 The league season was supposed to last 7 rounds but was abandoned after a tsunami that affected the pitches that clubs, such as PanSa, were using and damaged some of the players' homes.
 PanSa's results in the 2009 season included a huge 19–0 away win over Lion Heart in round 2 and 5-1 wins against Ilaoa & Toomata and Green Bay in rounds 4 and 5 respectively.
 PanSa women were reigning champions going into the 2009 National League having won the league in 2008 with a game to spare.

 However, the 2010 season did not go as well for PanSa Women, with the club lying in 7th place with just two games left to play, and finishing in a disappointing 8th place for the season.
 The team came fourth of seven teams in Pool A in 2011, amassing nine points.
 By finishing in the top four, PanSa narrowly qualified for next season's first division.

-In May 2012 a PanSa Women's team entered the FFAS 5-a-side league.
-The club lost its opening game, played on 12 May, 13-5 to Jets, suffering a 2-1 defeat to Pago Youth in their second league match.
+In May 2012, PanSa women's team entered the FFAS 5-a-side league.
+The club lost its opening game, 13-5 to Jets.
+They suffered a 2-1 defeat to Pago Youth in their second league match.